French writer Antoine de Saint-ExupĂ©ry wrote, âLove does not consist in gazing at each other, but in looking together in the same direction."Â

 Once you understand the importance of securing buy-in, itâs helpful to understand whatâs important to your executive leadership team â and these days itâs all about highly efficient growth.Â

-This is good news because it means that on average executives are interested in hearing about initiatives that can bring them ROI without spending massive amounts of money.
-Partnership programs tend to deliver that.Â
+This is good news, because it means that on average, executives are interested in hearing about initiatives that can bring them ROI without spending massive amounts of money.
+Partnership programs tend to deliver that.

 Consider the mindset, training and biases of the executive receiving your pitch

-Next, itâs important to understand the mindset, training and biases of the specific executive whoâll receive your pitch.Â
+Next, itâs important to understand the mindset, training and biases of the specific executive whoâll receive your pitch.

-âDepending on whom you're engaging with on the executive team, they're going to have certain biases towards things that they know that work well,â says Head.Â
+âDepending on whom youâre engaging with on the executive team, theyâre going to have certain biases towards things that they know that work well,â Head says.Â

-Therefore, Head recommends mirroring some of these recognizable thought patterns in your discussions or presentations to them.
-For instance, consider how to tailor your pitch for different types of executives.
+Thatâs why Head recommends mirroring some of these recognizable thought patterns in your discussions or presentations to them.
+For instance, consider how to tailor your pitch for different types of executives:

-- An executive with a marketing background: it might be a good idea to frame your partnerships initiative in terms of how it can improve your demand generation funnel by providing an estimate of how much itâll cost to generate an MQL or by providing projected conversion rates at different stages of the funnel.Â
+- For an executive with a marketing background: it might be a good idea to frame your partnerships initiative in terms of how it can improve your demand generation funnel by providing an estimate of how much itâll cost to generate an MQL or by providing projected conversion rates at different stages of the funnel.Â

-Itâs also important to consider the time frame.
-As Head explains, âAnother mistake that partnership leaders will make is thinking of too long of a horizon.â Partnerships can be a long game, but thinking that bets need to be made now and the company will see results in a year or two wonât work for most leaders, he says. âFor most leaders thatâs too long of a time frame and a horizon to think through.â
+Partnerships can be a long game, but thinking that bets need to be made now and the company will see results in a year or two wonât work for most leaders, he says. âFor most leaders thatâs too long of a time frame and a horizon to think through.â

-Instead, Head recommends showing how youâll deliver incremental value over the long-term.Â
+Instead, Head recommends showing how youâll deliver incremental value over the long-term.

 Real-life example: How a partnership team won this executiveâs buy-in